Chapter 3

 Technologies of Fragmentation

-These are not trivial products.
-They address real pain.
-Billions of people use them because the pain is real and the relief, however partial, is real.
+So we build things to fix it: social media to remember connection, productivity tools to remember coherence, AI to remember cognitive capacity.
+These products address real pain.
+Billions of people use them because the pain is real, and the relief, however partial, is also real.

 The Model of Self Behind AI